asyncapi/website/pages/blog/socketio-automatic-docs.md

 ```
 Now type annotations will be used to generate the AsyncAPI specification and validate incoming/outgoing messages.
 Note that the return value from a function is not data sent by the `emit` function but rather the `acknowledge` value that the client receives.

-6. Add `on_emit` decorator to register/document a SocketIO emit event.
-Since we are not defining `emit` and only calling it as a function, we need to tell SIO-AsyncAPI what to expect when `emit` is called.
+6. Add an `on_emit` decorator to register/document a SocketIO emit event.
+Since we are not defining `emit` function ourselves but only calling it, we need to tell SIO-AsyncAPI what to expect when `emit` is called.
 E.g
 ```python
 class GameCreatedData(BaseModel):
     game_id: int